How to Start an LLC in Georgia

 Step 2: Choose a Registered Agent in Georgia

 What is a registered agent?
 A registered agent is an individual or business entity responsible for receiving necessary tax forms, legal documents, notices of lawsuits, and official government correspondence on behalf of your business.
-Think of your registered agent as your business' point of contact with the state.
+You can think of your registered agent as your business’ primary point of contact with the state.

 Who can be a registered agent?
-A registered agent must be a resident of Georgia or a business entity, such as a registered agent service, authorized to conduct business in Georgia.
-You may elect an individual within the company, including yourself.
+A registered agent must be a resident of Georgia or a business entity — such as a registered agent service, an individual in your company (e.g., yourself, etc.), or a business attorney — that is authorized to transact business in Georgia.

 Step 3: File Your Georgia LLC Articles of Organization